ZZP12/SEML/README.md

 * [ODE](https://github.com/JuliaDiffEq/ODE.jl)
 * [PyPlot](https://github.com/JuliaPy/PyPlot.jl)

-It can be installed by running in Julia:
+They can be installed by running in Julia:

 ```
 using Pkg